This post contains affiliate links.

 Adding music to your homeschooling routine will take setting the stage for immersing your family in the right environment.
 Just imagine how any musician might have their home and begin to add music in the background.
 We have an Alexa in our home and it’s so easy to play something soothing or upbeat in the background.
 My son can even choose his own songs that he likes by himself.
 In the car, you can also play some music as you do your daily errands and sing along to your favorite tune.

 You can introduce them to age-appropriate music, even your own!
 You don’t always have to listen to Baby Shark!
-We started early with our children especially our son and we also have a kids xylophone set for him to play with.
-When he was younger he also had a drum set and some whistles.
+We started early with our children, especially our son and we also have a kid’s xylophone set for him to play with.
+Check out that link because kids love to play it.
+When he was younger he also had a drum set, percussion instruments, and some whistles.
 The next stage will be to introduce a simple instrument to begin playing.
 Try something like a recorder or a ukulele.
 They are cheap and easy to learn.
 The ultimate is to learn together with them!

 Create a Music Environment in your Homeschool Early

 I have to admit that I am a lucky Dad because my wife is a music teacher.
 She is a graduate of Music Education and is a classical music teacher.
 She can play the cello, piano ukulele, and other simple instruments.
 She even sings well!
 So you would think she is playing her cello and singing sweet melodies to us all day?
 No, that doesn’t happen.
 But we are playing music in the background when we are having our meals.
 As I mentioned, Alexa is so convenient for us to play some Spotify playlists or even Youtube music.